asimalam339/asimalam339/README.md

-👋 Hey, I’m Moha Asim Alam (@asimalam339)
+Mohammad Asim Alam
-💻 Full-Stack & AI Enthusiast | MERN + Python + Vision
+Full-Stack Developer (MERN) | AI & Computer Vision Enthusiast

+Building scalable web applications and AI-powered solutions.
-🚀 Building OpsFlow — a smart workflow automation platform 🌱 Currently learning Next.js, Nest.js & Auth0 for scalable apps
+Creator of OpsFlow, a workflow automation platform designed for smart task and process management.

+Skilled in React.js, Node.js, Express.js, MongoDB, Next.js, Nest.js, PostgreSQL, Python, OpenCV, and Auth0 authentication.
+Focused on multi-tenant architecture, RBAC, automation systems, and modern web engineering.

-🤝 Open to collab on AI-driven web & open-source projects 📬 Reach me: asimalam8096@gmail.com.
+Always exploring new technologies and open to collaborating on AI-driven web projects and open-source tools.

+Email: asimalam8096@gmail.com
 <!---
 asimalam339/asimalam339 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.